PD5DJ/Gaugie/README.md

 An extra option is you can set “LipoGauge” the gauge will now represents itself as in green color changing gauge from 100% to 30% and then goes solid red from 30% to 0%.

-The widget automaticly resises to all widget layout sizes. including the topbar widget area.
+The widget automaticly rezises to all widget layout sizes. including the topbar widget area.